-You will develop self-guided inquiry skills, enabling you to explore and continuously develop your awareness of advancements in the field of manufacturing and engineering.
+In this unit, you will develop self-guided inquiry skills, enabling you to explore and continuously build on your awareness of advancements in the field of manufacturing and engineering.
 You will identify areas of new research and practice that aim to extend the precision, inter-operability/connectivity, automation, tele-presence, speed and scale, durability and sustainability of manufacturing systems, processes and outputs.
-This includes innovations at each stage in the design, production and application of engineered objects.
-You will focus on assessing the positive and negative impacts of ‘disruptive’ technologies such as the Internet of Things, artificial intelligence, micro- and nano-electromechanics (N/MEMS) and ‘Industry 4.0’ on society, individuals, the environment and economics.
-You will also examine the presence and influence of high-tech and advanced manufacturing in Tasmania, and the international contribution that Tasmania makes to advanced manufacturing.
-You will reflect on our own role and professional development plans in the context of local and global innovation and development.
+This enables you to consider innovations at each stage in the design, production and application of engineered objects.
+This will include an examination of the presence and influence of high-tech and advanced manufacturing in Tasmania, and the international contribution that Tasmania makes to advanced manufacturing.

 |Unit name||Advanced Manufacturing|